 This will be our 48th year of performances for "The Trial of Louis

 Riel".
-We are the second longest running play in Canada next to "Anne of
+We are the longest running historical dramatic theatrical

 in 1967.
 It's based on the actual transcripts of the famous "Trial of Louis